nerdstein/marvel-movies/README.md

 1. your peer should submit a review to accept or reject changes
 1. once approved, your peer should merge the pull request

-While this link may have delays, you should see your change (at this link)[https://htmlpreview.github.io/?https://raw.githubusercontent.com/nerdstein/marvel-movies/master/index.html].
+While this link may have delays, you should see your change [at this link](https://htmlpreview.github.io/?https://raw.githubusercontent.com/nerdstein/marvel-movies/master/index.html).

 ## Lesson 6: retrieving changes